-2.1 In order to keep children safe and provide appropriate care for them the school requires accurate and up to date information regarding:
+In order to keep children safe and provide appropriate care for them, the school requires accurate and up to date information regarding:

-- names, contact details and relationship to the child of any persons with whom the child normally lives. - names and contact details of all persons with parental responsibility (if different from above) - emergency contact details (if different from above), ensuring that if the person(s) with parental responsibility is unable to collect this person, who could collect the child and keep them safe until either the person(s) with parental responsibility is available or a more suitable arrangement is made.
-The school encourages all parents and carers to provide more than one emergency contact, providing the school with additional options to make contact with a responsible adult when a child missing education is identified as a welfare and/or safeguarding concern - details of any persons authorised to collect the child from school (if different from above) - any relevant court orders in place including those which affect any person's access to the child (e.g. Residence Order, Contact Order, Care Order, Injunctions etc.) - if the child is or has been subject to a Child Protection Plan - if the child is or has been subject to an Early Help Assessment (EHA) or Child In Need (CIN) processes - If the child is a Looked After Child (LAC) or previously looked after - name and contact detail of G.P - any other factors which may impact on the safety and welfare of the child
+- names, contact details and relationship to the child of any persons with whom the child normally lives or names and contact details of all persons with parental responsibility (if different) - emergency contact details (if different from above), ensuring that if the person(s) with parental responsibility is unable to collect this person, who could collect the child and keep them safe until either the person(s) with parental responsibility is available or a more suitable arrangement is made.
+The school encourages all parents and carers to provide more than one emergency contact.
+Providing the school with additional options to make contact with a responsible adult when a child missing education is identified as a welfare and/or safeguarding concern - details of any persons authorised to make direct contact with the child and receive the child's information from the school - any relevant court orders in place including those which affect any person's access to the child (e.g. Residence Order, Contact Order, Care Order, Injunctions etc.) - if the child is or has been subject to a Child Protection Plan - if the child is or has been subject to an Early Help Assessment (EHA) or Child In Need (CIN) processes - If the child is a Looked After Child (LAC) or previously looked after - name and contact detail of G.P, and - any other factors which may impact on the safety and welfare of the child.